bandprotocol/bandchain-docs/docs/node-validators/04-grogu-and-bothan.md

 Its primary goal is to serve as the go-to price hub and cache for Grogu, reducing delay times and efficiently streamlining and summarizing price data from multiple sources.

-Bothan supports the following sources:
- - Binance
- - Bybit
- - CoinBase
- - CoinGecko
- - CoinMarketCap
- - CryptoCompare
- - HTX
- - Kraken
- - OKX

 ## Bothan flow

 Bothan's execution flow consists of the following steps
 1. Validate and register Bothan registry.
 2. Start each source API workers.
-3. Query all source via REST/Websocket by signals in the registry and Update the price.
+3. Query all source via REST/Websocket by signals in the registry and update the price.
 4. Receive price request and return requested price data.
 5. Send record to Bothan monitoring.